hyementy1/asphalt-art-project/README.md

 ## Reflection

 1. Describe your project.
 My project is an image of a boba drink that is on a cyan background.
 The image depicts an outline of a drink that has an orange liquid in with boba pearls on the bottom of the drink or floating around in the drink.
-Said image is on a cyan background
+Said image is on a cyan background.

 2. What are two things about your project that you are proud of?